jolly-io/jolly-io.github.io/README.md

 ![](assets/stock-mkt_.jpeg)
 ### Bull and Bear Markets:Asymmetric Volatility Spillover Effects.

 In this research, I investigated the Asymmetric Volatility Spillover Effects within and across six major International stock markets namely United States, Canada, France, Germany, Italy & Japan.
-Findings reveal that Volatility spillovers are asymmetric, with the largest impact within each market.
-Canada has the least impact on other countries, while Japan and the US experience the least volatility from abroad.
+Findings reveal that Volatility spillovers are asymmetric, with the largest impact being auto-influence effects.
+Canada has the least impact on other countries, while Japan and the US experience the least volatility cross-influence from abroad.
 Italy is most impacted by external volatility changes.
 In order to predict volatility, investors' expectations play a significant role.
 In contrast to Bensaida (2019), the United State retains a dominant role as regards to global market influence.

 Research is detailed on my github here.